 The UK glories in more than 50 different species of this brightly coloured insect.

-It is always a great pleasure to see the many different and vibrant butterflies that feed along the edges of our towpaths, but did you know that many species are actually under threat from habitat loss and degradation?
+It's always a great pleasure to see the many different and vibrant butterflies that feed along the edges of our towpaths, but did you know that many species are actually under threat from habitat loss and degradation?

 In fact, one in ten species of butterfly face extinction in Europe and over a third have declining populations.
 Several UK species are now listed in the UK Biodiversity Action Plan.

 For example, at Fenny Compton, on the Oxford Canal, we have planted banks with kidney vetch.
-This is an important food source for the fantastically named grizzled skipper butterfly, which is attracted to the plants delicate yellow flowers.
+This is an important food source for the fantastically named grizzled skipper butterfly, which is attracted to the plant's delicate yellow flowers.
 The new habitat provides the perfect conditions for the grizzled skipper, helping to boost its numbers.

 Butterflies undergo a fascinating four-stage life-cycle, starting as tiny eggs laid on leaves in which the larva (or caterpillar) forms.
 Eggs can hatch after a few weeks or remain dormant for a season (usually winter) before emerging.
 Once hatched, caterpillars vary massively in size, shape and colour depending on species.
 Some are furry, some spiky, some camouflaged, some smooth.
-All caterpillars love to eat and will munch their way through a large amount of mostly green leaves to store up energy for their next phase – the chrysalis.
+All caterpillars love to eat and will munch their way through a large amount of mostly green leaves to store up energy for their next phase, the chrysalis.

-Finally the insects emerge from their cocoon as fully formed butterflies, ready to find a mate and start the process all over again!
+Finally the insects emerge from their cocoon as fully formed butterflies, ready to find a mate and start the process all over again.
 At this stage some butterflies will travel thousands of miles in order to breed.

-Last date edited: 12 May 2017
+Last date edited: 17 November 2020